Local Commerce is comprised of local, or "placed-based", expenditures on everyday goods and services.

 To the extent that the locality of commerce is driven by either the location of the merchant, or the location of the consumer, there are two LC views: the merchant and consumer views.
 To the extent that the majority of purchases made by consumers occur at merchants located in their own metropolitan areas, these views overlap significantly.
 However, the nuanced distinction between the two can provide powerful insight into the evolving nature of local economies.

 Table 1 – Inclusion criteria for transactions based upon the location of the consumer and the merchant

 - Most public data sources, like the Survey of Consumer Finances (SCF), rely on respondents to provide historical information from personal recollection.
-The LCC lens is constructed on credit and debit card transactions that are administratively collected in the normal course of operations for JPMC.
+The LC lens is constructed on credit and debit card transactions that are administratively collected in the normal course of operations for JPMC.

 Figure 1 – Components of GDP

 The first category—consumer spending—makes up more than two-thirds of GDP.
 A better understanding of this key source of economic activity can improve our understanding of the drivers behind economic growth.
 The consumer portion of GDP is defined as personal consumption expenditures (PCE), which is the amount of goods and services purchased by households and nonprofit institutions serving households who are resident in the United States.
 In other words, these are purchases by end users.